Kamik423/hans.coffee/Content/index.md

 *Hallo,*

-I am German independent iOS/macOS app developer who just graduated with a *Master of Science in Satellite Technology*.
+I am German independent iOS/macOS app developer who will soon graduate with a *Master of Science in Satellite Technology*.

 I have always had a great interests in computers, software development, and Apple platforms.
 I first taught myself Python, which I since have used almost daily for university and hobby projects.